chenyxuan/acmdb20-517030910397/Lab 0-Environment Preparation/README.md

 * Describe how long you spent on the lab, and whether there was anything you found particularly difficult or confusing.

 ### 3.1 Submit Process
-To submit your code, please create a github repo for your project, name it as follows: `acmdb20-"student-id"`, where "student-id" refers to your student number.
+To submit your code, please follow the guide below:
+* Create a github repo for your project, name it as follows: `acmdb20-"student-id"`, where "student-id" refers to your student number.
 For example, my student number is 516030910594, so the project name will be `acmdb20-516030910594`.
+* Add `acmdb-lab0` as a directory to your github repo.
+* Add  `azure-pipelines.yml` to your github repo.
+* Add TAs github account to your repo.
+* Place the write-up in a file called answers.txt or answers.pdf in the top level of your acmdb-lab0 directory.
-Add `acmdb-lab0` as a directory to your github repo.
-Add TAs github account to your repo.
-Stop editing your lab0 folder (and commit all your changes) before the due date and time.
+* Stop editing your lab0 folder (and commit all your changes) before the due date and time.
 You may submit (commit) your code multiple times; we will use the latest version you submit that arrives before the deadline.
-Place the write-up in a file called answers.txt or answers.pdf in the top level of your acmdb-lab0 directory.

 TA1: [Zihao Xu](https://github.com/shsjxzh)